 [60] Until a greater consensus has emerged as to the integration of refugee rights with international human rights law, we prefer to adopt the already established refugee-specific statement of rights found in the Refugee Convention itself.
 It contains express, binding obligations, including duties owed in relation to employment (Articles 17 and 18) and welfare (Articles 20, 21, 22, 23 and 24).
-Speaking generally, the obligation on state parties under the Refugee Convention is to accord to refugees the most favourable treatment accorded to nationals of a foreign country in the same circumstances (employment - Article 17 and 18; housing - Article 21) (education other than elementary education - Article 22); while in other respects refugees are accorded the same treatment as nationals (rationing - Article 20; housing - Article 21; public education - Article 24).
+Speaking generally, the obligation on state parties under the Refugee Convention is to accord to refugees the most favourable treatment accorded to nationals of a foreign country in the same circumstances (employment - Articles 17 and 18; housing - Article 21) (education other than elementary education - Article 22); while in other respects refugees are accorded the same treatment as nationals

+(rationing - Article 20; housing - Article 21; public education - Article 22; elementary education; public relief - Article 23; labour legislation and social security - Article 24).
 The view we have taken is that the appropriate minimal standard of effective protection for the purposes of Article 1A(2) of the Refugee Convention is the standard of human rights set by the Refugee Convention itself, ie, the rights owed by state parties to persons who are refugees.